HiroNewf/Network-Plus-Notes/README.md

 - HTTPS 443
     - Encrypted browser protocol
 - SNMP UDP 161
-    - Managing network devices, gather logs and statistics from the devices
+    - Managing network devices, gathering logs and statistics from the devices
     - V1 & V2 not encrypted, V3 is encrypted, has integrity, authentication and authorization
 - RDP TCP 3389
     - Remotely share a desktop (or just an application)